 Step 3: Enhance your reputation:

 The next step is to build your brand authority as an expert.
 If you are an expert in any subject, or your brand does something really well, then highlight that as far as possible through the content that you create.
-You can also contribute content to some of the professional groups in LinkedIn, Facebook and Google plus.
-Create Facebook Notes.
+You can also contribute content to some of the professional groups in LinkedIn, Facebook and Quora.
+Create Facebook posts.
 Tweet regularly.
-Contribute to your Google plus page.
+Post engaging images and graphics to your Instagram profile.

-The list is endless, but the aim is one: build your brand as an authority on that subject, or the product that you sell.
-When you become an expert, then your SEO efforts also bear fruit.
+The list is endless, but the goal is one: build your online reputation by positioning yourself or your brand as an authority on a particular subject, or the product that you sell.
+When you become an expert, then your Search Engine Optimization efforts also bear fruit.
 Google will notice this and start featuring your website, social media profiles and content high up in its search engine result pages.

-Another great way to get recognized is to attend the major industry events that are held around the year.
+Another great way to build your online reputation is to attend the major industry events that are held around the year.
 Get connected to other experts and influential people.
 When you network regularly, both online and off-line, your reputation grows significantly.

 Step 4: Protect your reputation ferociously: